Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Abstract

 \section{Abstract}

-The aim of this article is to report on recent progress in understanding mirror symmetry for some non-complete intersection Calabi-Yau threefolds.
-We first construct four new smooth Calabi-Yau threefolds with $h^{1,1}=1$ of non-complete intersection type, whose existence was previously conjectured in \cite{van2}.
-We then compute the period integral of candidate mirror families for these Calabi-Yau threefolds and check that the Picard-Fuchs equations coincide with the expected Calabi-Yau equations listed in \cite{van1,van2}.
+The aim of this article is to report on recent progress in understanding mirror symmetry for some non-complete intersection Calabi--Yau threefolds.
+We first construct four new smooth non-complete intersection Calabi--Yau threefolds with $h^{1,1}=1$, whose existence was previously conjectured by C. van Enckevort and D. van Straten in \cite{van2}.
+We then compute the period integrals of candidate mirror families of F. Tonoli's degree 13 Calabi--Yau threefold and three of the new Calabi--Yau threefolds.
+The Picard--Fuchs equations coincide with the expected Calabi--Yau equations listed in \cite{van1,van2}.
 Some of the mirror families turn out to have two maximally unipotent monodromy points.